Rigidity of cohomology automorphisms of homogeneous spaces and coincidence theory

 \section{Abstract}

-We classified graded endomorphisms of the rational cohomology algebra of the product of a sphere and a complex Grassmannian, whose images are nonzero in the second cohomology of the Grassmannian.
+We obtain a rigidity phenomena of rational cohomology automorphisms of certain homogeneous spaces, in the presence of external cohomology classes arising from spaces with trivial cup product in rational cohomology algebra.
+We classify graded endomorphisms of the rational cohomology algebra of the product of a sphere and a complex Grassmannian, whose images are nonzero in the second cohomology of the Grassmannian.
 We also derive necessary conditions for the generalized Dold spaces to satisfy the coincidence property, in particular the fixed-point property.
 As an application of our results, we obtain several sufficient conditions for the existence of a point of coincidence between a pair of continuous functions on certain generalized Dold spaces.